apache/accumulo-website/_posts/blog/2024-04-09-does-a-compactor-return-memory-to-OS.md

 ---

 ## Goal
-We need to determine, once an Accumulo process is finished using memory, will the JVM release this unused memory back to the OS?
-To determine this, we will specifically be observing a Compactor process during out tests, but the findings should apply to any Accumulo Server process.
+The goal of the project was to determine if, once an Accumulo process is finished using memory, the JVM would release this unused memory back to the operating system.
+This was specifically observed in a Compactor process during the tests, but the findings should apply to any Accumulo Server process.
+We looked at the memory usage of the compactor process specifically to help understand if oversubscribing compactors on a machine is a viable option.

+As background information, it's important to note that modern JVMs are expected to release memory back to the operating system, rather than just growing from the initial heap size (-Xms) to the maximum heap size (-Xmx) and never releasing it.
+This behavior was introduced in Java 11 through the [JEP 346: Promptly Return Unused Committed Memory from G1](https://openjdk.org/jeps/346).
+This feature aims to improve the efficiency of memory usage by actively returning Java heap memory to the operating system when idle.
 ### Test Scenario
 There could be a scenario where the amount of memory on a machine limits the number of compactors that can be run.
 For example, on a machine with 32G of memory, if each compactor process uses 6G of memory, we can only "fit" 5 compactors on that machine (32/6=5.333).
 Since each compactor process only runs on a single core, we would only be utilizing 5 cores on that machine where we would like to be using as many as we can.